AzBuilder/terrakube-helm-chart/README.md

 > DEX authentication is only supported from terrakube 2.6.0 and helm chart version 2.0.0 the helm chart values are not backward compatibly with lower version.

 Once we have decided which connectors we would like to us we can create Dex configuation.
-The following in an example of Dex configuration using Azure Active Directory, Github and Gitlab to handle authentication and groups:
+The following in an example of Dex configuration using Azure Active Directory, Google Cloud Identit, Github and Gitlab to handle authentication and groups:

 ```yaml
     config: